The Business (film): Critical reception

 The Business was nominated for "Best Achievement in Production" at the 2005 British Independent Film Award, although it lost to Gypo.

-Upon release, The Business received largely positive reviews from lads' mags, which also targeted the same audience as the intended audience of the film.
+Upon release, The Business received largely positive reviews from lads' mags, which shared a target demographic with the film.
 Front Magazine said the film has "more guns than Goodfellas, more coke than Casino and more swearing than Scarface"; Nuts magazine said that the film is "the coolest British film since Layer Cake".
 Zoo magazine said "this film will actually make you think that the '80s were cool.
 Another top job by the director of The Football Factory"; What's on TV said "A rush of '80s mood, fashion and music and nailbiting climax are the icing on a brilliant crime cake".

-Outside of the lads' mags, critical reception to the film was mixed to negative.
-The Business currently has a 50% rating on aggregate ratings site Rotten Tomatoes based on six reviews.
+In other outlets, critical reception to the film was mixed to negative.
+The Business currently has a 57% critics approval rating on aggregate ratings site Rotten Tomatoes based on seven reviews.